Discovering Your Self Through Mirrorless Photography

 We are making photographs to understand what our lives mean to us. – Ralph Hattersley

-Unlike a couple of my friends (and my wife too) I’m not into meditation, not even a little bit but that doesn’t mean I don’t believe that a some introspection isn’t helpful in improving your photography or just plain helping you enjoy photography more—something I think mirrorless cameras do better than DSLRs.
+Unlike a couple of my friends and my wife I’m not into meditation, not even a little bit but that doesn’t mean I don’t believe that some introspection isn’t helpful for improving your photography or just plain helping you enjoy photography more, something I think mirrorless cameras can do better than many DSLRs.

-When conducting a workshop in Montana a few years ago, an attendee asked all of the instructors what our favorite photography books were.
-They were surprised by my answer because is was about digital photography.
-My number one recommendation when it come to photography books is Discover Yourself Through Photography by the late Ralph Hattersley (1921-2000.)
+The back story: When teaching at a workshop in Montana a few years ago, an attendee asked all of the instructors what our favorite photography books were.
+They were surprised by my answer because is was not about digital photography.
+When it come to photography books, my number one recommendation is Discover Your Self Through Photography by the late Ralph Hattersley (1921-2000.)
+The amazon price seems a bit high but you might find better prices on eBay and it’s worth searching out in used book stores too.

 Mr. Hattersley was a noted photographic educator who taught photo-illustration and art-based photography classes at the Rochester Institute of Technology for thirteen years.
-Later he served as a Contributing Editor to Popular Photography magazine starting in 1957 where he wrote a column called ‘The Hattersley Class For Beginners, which during that time was an outsized influence on my own photographic endeavors.
+Beginning in 1957 he served as a Contributing Editor to Popular Photography magazine where he wrote a monthly column called ‘The Hattersley Class For Beginners, which during that time was an outsized influence on my own photographic endeavors.

 Discover Both Sides Of Yourself